DataFire/Integrations/integrations/generated/azure_cognitiveservices_contentmoderator/README.md

   * body **required** `object`
     * Description `string`: Description of the list.
     * Metadata `object`: Metadata of the list.
-      * Key One `string`: Optional key value pair to describe your list.
-      * Key Two `string`: Optional key value pair to describe your list.
     * Name `string`: Name of the list.

 #### Output